- First Name

 - About Me

-Monica L. Butler is an Instructor of History at Motlow State Community College.
+Monica L. Butler is an Assistant Professor of History at Motlow State Community College.
 Since earning her PhD in history at Arizona State University in 2008, she has taught in the humanities and social sciences at open-access institutions in the urban and rural South.
 Her research explores modern Indigenous and African American history with an emphasis on political representations in popular culture.
+Also engaged in the study and practice of Universal Design for Learning and Open Education Resources.

 - Recent Publications